 The English courses in Years 7 to 10 provide a basis for the development of language and literacy.
-Mercy Regional College provides additional programs for students seeking a boost in their learning, these are inclusive but not limited to MacLit and Reading Circles.
-All Year 7 students participate in a dedicated Literature Circles program which provides a way for students to engage in critical thinking and reflection as they read, discuss, and respond to books.
-Collaboration is at the heart of this approach.
-Students reshape and add onto their understanding as they construct meaning with other readers.
+Mercy Regional College provides additional programs for students seeking a boost in their learning, this includes but is not limited to MacLit.